Coherent charge carrier dynamics in the presence of thermal lattice vibrations: Semiclassical dynamics on the deformation potential: Ray trajectories

 Likewise, in 3D, we obtain

-Eq. \eqref{invTauCL3D} has the same integrand as the quantum elastic perturbation theory in Eq. \eqref{invTau3DDP}, showing classical-quantum correspondence.
-However, note that the integration range of classical results in Eq. \eqref{invTauCL2D} and \eqref{invTauCL3D} is upto $q_D$, in contrast to $q_{max}$ in quantum results in Eq. \eqref{invTau2DDP} and \eqref{invTau3DDP}.
-This means that, unlike in quantum mechanics, there is no ``transparency'' to $q_{max}<q<q_D$ components of the potential in classical mechanics.
-This difference will not be problematic if one uses classical simulation only in semiclassical regime $2k_F\ll q_D$ where $q_{max}=q_D$.
+Equation \eqref{invTauCL3D} has the same integrand as the quantum elastic perturbation theory in Eq. \eqref{invTau3DDP}, showing classical-quantum correspondence.
+However, note that the integration range of classical results in Eqs. \eqref{invTauCL2D} and \eqref{invTauCL3D} is up to $q_D$, in contrast to $q_{\mathrm{max}}$ in quantum results in Eqs. \eqref{invTau2DDP} and \eqref{invTau3DDP}.
+This means that, unlike in quantum mechanics, there is no ``transparency'' to $q_{\mathrm{max}}<q<q_D$ components of the potential in classical mechanics.
+This difference will not be problematic if one uses classical simulation only in semiclassical regime $2k_F\ll q_D$ where $q_{\mathrm{max}}=q_D$.